 FGL Insurance has a reinsurance treaty with Raven Reinsurance Company ("Raven Re"), its wholly-owned captive reinsurance company, to cede the Commissioners Annuity Reserve Valuation Method (CARVM) liability for annuity benefits where surrender charges are waived.
 In connection with the CARVM reinsurance agreement, FGL Insurance and Raven Re entered into an agreement with Nomura Bank International plc ("NBI") to establish a reserve financing facility in the form of a letter of credit issued by NBI.
 The financing facility has \$200 million available to draw on as of December 31, 2022.
 The facility may terminate earlier than the current termination date of October 1, 2027, in accordance with the terms of the Reimbursement Agreement.
 Under the terms of the reimbursement agreement, in the event the letter of credit is drawn upon, Raven Re is required to repay the amounts utilized, and Fidelity & Guaranty Life Holdings, Inc. ("FGLH") is obligated to repay the amounts utilized if Raven Re fails to make the required reimbursement.
-FGLH also is required to make capital contributions to Raven Re in the event that Raven Re's statutory capital and surplus falls below certain defined levels.
-As of December 31, 2022 and December 31, 2021, Raven Re's statutory capital and surplus was \$11 million and \$62 million, respectively, in excess of the minimum level required under the Reimbursement Agreement.
+FGLH also is required to make capital contributions to Raven Re in the event that Raven Re's statutory capital and surplus was \$11 million and \$62 million, respectively, in excess of the minimum level required under the Reimbursement Agreement.
 As this letter of credit is provided by an unaffiliated financial institution, Raven Re is permitted to carry the letter of credit as an admitted asset on the Raven Re statutory balance sheet.